This post may contain affiliate links. Please see my disclosure policy for details.

 He was friends with Gerald Gardner, who was the founder of Wicca, also the notorious occultist Aleister Crowley.

 He was first introduced to witchcraft and the occult as a young boy on a visit to see his uncle in Devon in 1916.
 It’s here he saw a young woman being publicly beaten and accused of being a witch so he stepped in to defend her.
-Afterwards, they became friends.
+Afterward, they became friends.

 At boarding school, Cecil was also bullied and so a local witch taught him how to weave spells on the bully.